Xtrah/IT2805/README.md

     D. <textinput type="text">
     ```

-14. How do you display hyperlinks without an underline?
+15. How do you display hyperlinks without an underline?
     ```css
     A. a {decoration:no-underline;}
     B. a {text-decoration:none;}
     C. a {underline:none;}
     D. a {text-decoration:no-underline;}
-    ```

-15. How do you display a border like this:
-    The top border = 10 pixels
-    The bottom border = 5 pixels
-    The left border = 20 pixels
-    The right border = 1pixel?
-    ```css
-    A. border-width:10px 1px 5px 20px;
-    B. border-width:5px 20px 10px 1px;
-    C. border-width:10px 20px 5px 1px;
-    D. border-width:10px 5px 20px 1px;
     ```

 16. What is the correct JavaScript syntax to change the content of the HTML element below?